trychlos/pwix-modal/README.md

 - `closeByBackdrop`

-    Whether the dialog should be closed when clicking on the backdrop.
+    Whether the dialogs can be closed when clicking on the backdrop.

     Default to `true`.

+- `contentClassesArray`

+    An optional array of classes to be added to the '.modal-content' component.
+Modal will successively apply each item of the array as modal dialogs stack.

+    Default to none.

 - `verbosity`